struckbylightning/Notepad/_posts/2018-05-04-custom-lightning-action-regain-power-and-never-miss-the-on-click-javascript-button-again.md

 I know despite of what Salesforce says [here](https://developer.salesforce.com/blogs/developer-relations/2016/10/your-new-life-with-lightning-actions-smart-fast-and-mobile.html) to [Break Up with JavaScript Buttons and Embrace Lightning](https://developer.salesforce.com/blogs/developer-relations/?p=157981&preview=true) and suggests the [First Steps: to replace JavaScript Buttons](https://developer.salesforce.com/blogs/developer-relations/2016/09/take-the-first-steps-ways-you-can-replace-javascript-buttons.html)
 -[with Lightning Actions( because they are Smart, Fast, and Mobile](https://developer.salesforce.com/blogs/developer-relations/2016/10/your-new-life-with-lightning-actions-smart-fast-and-mobile.html), we all still continue to miss our mighty old friends(On-Click Javascript buttons) when we run into situations highlted below when despite of all suggested we are still unsure of the way out,

-#### Needing to do following currently hurts as there\`s no straight forward to perform the below listed seemingly simple tasks,
+#### Needing to do following currently hurts as there\`s no straightforward to perform the below listed seemingly simple tasks,

 - Button with simple 'Are you sure?' confirm box.
 - Button with conditional 'Are you sure?' confirm box.
 - Button which does conditional redirection.
-- Button that simply does API callouts to external system (no UI required!)
+- Button that simply does API callouts to an external system (no UI required!)
 - Button which opens up a prefilled form.
-- Button which just calls an Apex method to do the needfull.
+- Button which just calls an Apex method to do the needful.
 - Button that can leverage the power of OOB [events that are handled in the Salesforce mobile app and Lightning Experience](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/events_one.htm)
 - Button that can redirect to another Lightning Component or open up the component inside a modal.